CHAPTER ONE

 “I’m ready for a cocktail!”

 Sitting with the bright light on his face made his head throb harder, but there was nothing he could do about it.
 Nurse Braun checked his vitals, washed his wounds, then carefully tweezed out the smallest pieces of glass embedded in his skin, each fragment dropping into the metal tray with a tiny ping.
-The man worked with methodical precision, the patience of someone accustomed to mending what some violent act had broken.
+The man worked with methodical precision, the patience of someone accustomed to mending what violence had broken.

-She examined his face.
-“You're fortunate.”
+She examined his face with practiced speed.
+“You’re fortunate.”

-“You have no idea,” he said.
+“You have no idea what that means,” he said.

 “I mean you could have lost your head,” the doctor said.